-Yes they are a little more indulgent than your average mince pie, but why not?
+Yes, they are a little more indulgent than your average mince pie, but why not?
 It’s the festive season, after all.

 A pretty Christmas box filled with these delicious mince pies would make a gorgeous homemade Christmas gift.

-recipe notes for viennese mince pies
+ingredient notes for making viennese mince pies

 the viennese whirl topping

-The mixture will seem quite stiff when you’re piping it on top of the pies, but if it’s too soft the topping will just melt in the oven and you won’t have that pretty distinctive swirl on top.
+The mixture will seem quite stiff when you’re piping it on top of the pies, but if it’s too soft the topping will melt in the oven and you won’t have that pretty distinctive swirl on top.

 can you freeze Viennese mince pies?